-The starter battery is used to start up the electrical system and drive electrical equipment in the car.
-The hybrid battery is used when the internal combustion engine is started.
+The starter battery is used to start up the electrical system and drive the starter motor as well as other electrical equipment in the car.

 The starter battery should be replaced by a workshop1.

-The starter battery is a 12 V AGM battery (Absorbed Glass Mat), designed for regenerative charging, and to support the functionality of the car's different systems.
+The starter battery is a 12 V battery, designed for the carbon dioxide reducing functions Start/stop and regenerative charging, and to support the functionality of the car's different systems.